Friends (Chick Corea album)

-Friends is the thirteenth album by Chick Corea.
+Friends is a studio album by Chick Corea.
 It features a quartet of Corea, saxophonist Joe Farrell, acoustic bassist Eddie Gómez and drummer Steve Gadd.
 It was released by Polydor Records in 1978, and the cover featured The Smurfs.

 Friends received the 1979 Grammy award for Best Jazz Instrumental Performance, Group.

 Track listing

 All pieces are composed by Chick Corea.